Honda Civic Hybrid Maintenance Schedule

 The sub items are all factory recommended maintenance items.

 This calls for a tire inspection for wear and tire rotation.

 Air filters and pollen and dust filters are replaced.
 An inspection and adjustment of the drive belt are done.

 The maintenance technicians will replace the spark plugs and inspect the clearance of the valves as well as checking the spark plug timing.

 Sub Item 5

 Engine coolant is checked and replaced at this point in your car’s life.

 Refer to your owner’s manual for a complete list of these maintenance items and more specifics related to your Honda Civic Hybrid.
-Remember, you can always talk to the maintenance professionals at Port Charlotte Honda in Port Charlotte, Florida, to get any of your maintenance and car related questions answered.
+Remember, you can always talk to the maintenance professionals at Norm Reeves Honda Superstore Port Charlotte in Port Charlotte, Florida, to get any of your maintenance and car related questions answered.
 When any of the alerts listed above come up on your dash, the friendly staff can help you understand the service required as well as perform the services called for.